guilhermecadori/guilhermecadori/README.md

 I am an engineer with a strong interest in machine learning, optimization, and solving complex problems through advanced algorithmic and quantitative approaches.
 Learning from others and sharing knowledge are two of my core values.

 I currently serve as a Modeling & Analytics Specialist at Accenture.
-I am also pursuing a Master’s degree in Applied Optimization and a Bachelor’s in Computer Science.
+I am also pursuing a Master’s degree in Numerical Methods and Applied Optimization and a Bachelor’s in Computer Science.

 ### Languages